Sydney Day Nursery Association: Members

 These women were organised and strategic, and knew how to leverage the medical, business, legal and social circles in which they moved.
 They came to the Sydney Day Nursery Association via diverse paths, with Ethel Davenport leading as the first president and Her Excellency Lady Alice Northcote presiding as its first patron.
 Poet Dorothea Mackellar, Marguerite Fairfax and Linda Littlejohn (née Teece) were early members of the Sydney Day Nursery Association's governing committee.
 Esteemed physicians, Dr Charles Bickerton Blackburn, Dr Wilfred Fairfax, and later Dr Charles Clubbe, provided honorary medical services during the Association's pioneering years.
-Subsequent presidents included Lady Dorette MacCallum, wife of Mungo William MacCallum (1923–1937), and Donalda McElhone (1937–1963).
+Subsequent presidents included Lady Dorette MacCallum, and Donalda McElhone (1937–1963).

 1930s

 On 6 October 1931, the Association established New South Wales’ first nursery school and in 1932 its first Nursery School Training Centre (later renamed the Nursery School Teachers’ College) to train professional nursery school teachers.
 The nursery schools provided an innovative educational program for children aged two years to school age in a long day care setting, which led to its renaming in 1937 as the Sydney Day Nursery and Nursery Schools Association.
 Joan Fry OBE, principal of the Nursery School Teachers’ College (1966–1972), later became a lobbyist and Australian Commonwealth Government advisor on early years care and education, and in 1973 authored ‘Care and education of young children : report of the Australian Pre-schools Committee’ – commonly known as ‘The Fry Report’.